Calaelen/wordpress-bf3info-plugin/readme.txt

 Display your Battlefield 3 Player Statistics from bf3stats.com in a sidebar widget.

 == Description ==
+* 2013 Update!
-With the inital release of this Plugin you get a widget to display your Battlefield 3 Player Statistics from bf3stats.com.
+* display your Battlefield 3 Player Statistics from bf3stats.com
-Insert more then one widget for other players or accounts.
+* Insert additional widgets for other players or accounts

-Show/hide values via the settings (e.g. hide Origin username).
+* Show/hide values via the settings (e.g. hide Origin username)

-More features will be added in the future, e.g. a short Buddie List, last earned medal.
+* More features will be added in the future, e.g. a short Buddie List, last earned medal

 = Support =
 For support and latest dev builds visit the GitHub Page:
 [BF3 Infobox at GitHub](https://github.com/Calaelen/wordpress-bf3info-plugin "https://github.com/Calaelen/wordpress-bf3info-plugin")

-There will be no support within the WordPress forum.
+There will be no support within this WordPress page/forum.
 Please use the issue tracker at GitHub!

 == Installation ==
 1. Unpack the download-package